 There are many ways a person may choose to come to the airport, or sometimes it may be necessary to travel between the airport and the plane on different modes of Luton airport bus transfers.
 A Luton airport bus shuttle may be commonly be used to move passengers between the plane and terminal either for boarding or disembarking.
 The same may be said for other modes of transport used to move passengers between Luton airport hotels and the terminal, or while people may be coming from elsewhere on an airport train or bus transfer.
 If the drivers of such modes of transport are not correctly trained or had a lapse in concentration, or a third party road user is acting in a negligent manner an accident may occur which could cause injury to those on board.

 An example of other airport accidents which may bring harm to a passenger or employees could include food poisoning or an allergic reaction caused due to a breach in the way food has been stored, prepared, and cooked.
 This can happen when the restaurant, shop or bar fails to meet expected standards in food preparation and handling, which then resulted in cross-contamination or the serving of contaminated food.
-If you have had an allergic reaction to food purchased from a shop, bar or restaurant and there has been no indication or warning of potential allergens, then you may be able to make a claim for compensation.
+If you have had an allergic reaction to food purchased from a shop, bar or restaurant and there has been no indication or warning of potential allergens, then you may be able to make Luton airport accident claims for compensation.

-We have explored above how passengers maybe harmed while using airport facilities but those who work at an airport could also become injured or made ill if thee is a breach in the duty of care owed to them.
+We have explored above how passengers may be harmed while using airport facilities but those who work at an airport could also become injured or made ill if there is a breach in the duty of care owed to them.
 An employee could get food poisoning or have an allergic reaction just as a passenger could; they could have a slip, trip or fall anywhere in the airport or while outside, they could be injured in a baggage accident, or be injured in airport vehicle accidents.
 As an employee, your employer has a duty of care to ensure that you are sufficiently equipped to be able to complete your job safely, which includes having the right training, and the right gear to complete the task.
 Some injuries could include those caused by manual handling when working with baggage’s all day without the correct training techniques, you could get hearing loss from working around plane engines without correct protective gear, etc. If you can show that your employer breached their duty of care and caused your injury or illness, then you may be able to make a claim.